How Much Does a Bathroom Remodel Cost?

 Floor Plan Changes or Expansion

 Remodels that involve expanding or significantly changing the floor plan of a bathroom are the largest kind of remodel.
 They’re exciting, but they require a bit more planning and professional assistance.
-You’ll likely need to consider the costs of rerouting electrical wiring ($500 to $2,500), insulation, transferring and redrilling joists to accommodate rerouted plumbing, framing costs ($500 to $1,500), and drywall costs ($1,000 to $2,500).
+You’ll likely need to consider the costs of rerouting electrical wiring; insulation, transferring, and redrilling joists to accommodate rerouted plumbing; framing costs; and drywall costs.
 Before you get to those costs, you may need to consult an architect and a structural engineer: Bathroom floors that will hold up a cast-iron bathtub full of water with a person in it require an extra degree of strength and stability.
-An architect will cost $1,000 to $$2,000, while the consultation with an engineer will run between $300 and $700.
-Overall, the choice to expand or change the floor plan of the bathroom can add as much as $15,000 to the cost of a remodel.
+An architect or structural engineer can cost an average of $5,000.
+Overall, the choice to expand or change the floor plan of the bathroom can add at least $5,000, and potentially much more, to the cost of a remodel.
 It may be less if the homeowner can do some of the work themselves or if the plan can be worked to keep more of the wiring and plumbing in place.

 More and more homeowners are choosing to include ADA-compliant features in bathroom remodels to accommodate aging or disabled family members.
 Wider door frames, lower cabinet heights, and zero-depth entry showers and tubs with grab bars can add to the cost of the remodel, but the increase doesn’t have to be significant if the planning is done carefully before beginning.
 Costs will vary based on the selected accommodations: Lower counter height and a couple of grab bars won’t be a large investment, but a walk-in tub will be.